Abductors of Nigerian schoolgirls pretended to be soldiers - witness

 LAWLESS BORDER AREA

-Shettima said at least 14 girls had managed to escape and reach safety.
-Borno state education commissioner Inuwa Kubo said other girls told the same story as Isaiah.
+Borno state education commissioner Inuwa Kubo said five other girls who also managed to escape told the same story.

 "They went into the bus unsuspecting," he told Reuters.